Waterloo Christian School

 Waterloo Christian School is a private K-12 Christian school in Waterloo, Iowa.

 History

 Waterloo Christian School, formerly Walnut Ridge Baptist Academy, was founded in 1973 as a ministry of Walnut Ridge Baptist Church.
 Church members wanted a place for their children to be educated from a Biblical perspective.
 The graduating class of 1988 were the first students to complete all grades from kindergarten through 12th grade.
+In 2025, the name of the school was changed to Cedar Ridge Christian School.
+The location also shifted in 2025 from the town of Waterloo to the neighboring town of Cedar Falls.